-Microsoft.AspNetCore.DataProtection.Abstractions contains the basic IDataProtectionProvider and IDataProtector interfaces.
-It also contains useful extension methods that can assist working with these types (e.g., overloads of IDataProtector.Protect).
-See the consumer interfaces section for more information.
-If somebody else is responsible for instantiating the data protection system and you are simply consuming the APIs, you'll want to reference Microsoft.AspNetCore.DataProtection.Abstractions.
+Microsoft.AspNetCore.DataProtection.Abstractions contains the IDataProtectionProvider and IDataProtector interfaces to create data protection services.
+It also contains useful extension methods for working with these types (for example, IDataProtector.Protect).
+If the data protection system is instantiated elsewhere and you're consuming the API, reference

-Microsoft.AspNetCore.DataProtection contains the core implementation of the data protection system, including the core cryptographic operations, key management, configuration, and extensibility.
-If you're responsible for instantiating the data protection system (e.g., adding it to an IServiceCollection) or modifying or extending its behavior, you'll want to reference Microsoft.AspNetCore.DataProtection.
+Microsoft.AspNetCore.DataProtection contains the core implementation of the data protection system, including core cryptographic operations, key management, configuration, and extensibility.
+To instantiate the data protection system (for example, adding it to an IServiceCollection) or modifying or extending its behavior, reference

 Microsoft.AspNetCore.DataProtection.Extensions contains additional APIs which developers might find useful but which don't belong in the core package.
-For instance, this package contains a simple "instantiate the system pointing at a specific key storage directory with no dependency injection setup" API (more info).
-It also contains extension methods for limiting the lifetime of protected payloads (more info).
+For instance, this package contains factory methods to instantiate the data protection system to store keys at a location on the file system without dependency injection (see DataProtectionProvider).
+It also contains extension methods for limiting the lifetime of protected payloads (see ITimeLimitedDataProtector).

-Microsoft.AspNetCore.DataProtection.SystemWeb can be installed into an existing ASP.NET 4.x application to redirect its <machineKey> operations to instead use the new data protection stack.
-See compatibility for more information.
+Microsoft.AspNetCore.DataProtection.SystemWeb can be installed into an existing ASP.NET 4.x app to redirect its

-Microsoft.AspNetCore.Cryptography.KeyDerivation provides an implementation of the PBKDF2 password hashing routine and can be used by systems which need to handle user passwords securely.
-See Hash passwords for more information.
+Microsoft.AspNetCore.Cryptography.KeyDerivation provides an implementation of the PBKDF2 password hashing routine and can be used by systems that must handle user passwords securely.
+For more information, see Hash passwords in ASP.NET Core.